rdeioris/LuaMachine/Docs/LuaCoroutines.md

 # Using Lua Coroutines

-Corutines in lua are "interruptable" functions: they can 'suspend' themselves and can be 'resumed' by another coroutine or from the main code:
+Coroutines in lua are "interruptable" functions: they can 'suspend' themselves and can be 'resumed' by another coroutine or from the main code:

 ```lua
 coro = coroutine.create(function()